Bundarra Primary School History

-Bundarra Primary School is a medium sized primary school located at the south end of the Portland Township within close proximity to the Portland Secondary College, a special developmental school, a state primary school and two independent primary schools.
-The school was established in 1982 to provide for the increased enrolment associated with the establishment of the Portland Aluminium Smelter.
+Bundarra Primary School is located in the City of Portland; the school was established in 1982 to provide for the increased enrolment associated with the establishment of the Portland Aluminium Smelter.
 The construction of the new permanent school buildings were opened on the 14th November 2003.
 The facilities are supported by extensive playing fields, playground equipment, and garden areas.
-Bundarra secured a grant through the Building Education Revolution allowing us to build a new gymnasium, which was opened in 2012 and is utilised by the school and town community regularly.
+In 2011, the Building Education Revolution allowed us to build a wonderful gymnasium.

 School Ethos / Motto

 Purpose: Bundarra Primary School is focused on providing a rich, supportive and nurturing environment that enhances learning, personal growth and wellbeing for all students ; creates a collaborative and stimulating culture that supports continuous learning for all staff, and informs, involves and embraces our community.

 Values : The following values are seen as being central to the life of our school and how all members of the school community should conduct themselves-.